Hibi4/FrontentMentor_project/rock-paper-scissors-master/README-template.md

 - View the optimal layout for the game depending on their device's screen size
 - Play Rock, Paper, Scissors against the computer
+- When the player and the computer choose the same item,
+     - 'Tie' will be displayed,
+     - 'Win' if the player wins,
+     - 'Lose' if computer wins
 - Maintain the state of the score after refreshing the browser _(optional)_
 - **Bonus**: Play Rock, Paper, Scissors, Lizard, Spock against the computer _(optional)_